 Enter the Friendly name for the certificate and select the Subject tab

 On Subject tab add the relevant Subject names and Alternative names for the certificate using the Common name and the DNS types.

-Most Public CAs require additional information in certificate request, including Country, Locality, Organization, Organization Unit and State:
+Most Public CAs require additional information in the certificate request, like Country, Locality, Organization, Organization Unit and State: